Check out Our Trip to New York City and find out how we did it our way, with two teens in tow.

 Dinner was at the hotel restaurant, Nice Matin, which serves up delicious French cuisine.
 We met up with one of my oldest girlfriends (25 years and counting) and her new beau as we had a belated celebration of my birthday.

 Afterwards, the kids went back up to the room while we headed out for the night.
 I was dead set on finding a rooftop bar so once again we asked for a recommendation.
 We ended up at The Empire Hotel rooftop bar where I finally got a view of the city, from some place other than street level.
-The bar is set up where the center is indoors and there are two rooftop terraces flanking it.
+The bar is set up where the center is indoors and there are two rooftop terraces flanking it, with one side overlooking The Lincoln Center.
 A very beautiful place to be.
-From there we made our way back down to Midtown and ended the night in a local joint with inexpensive drinks, then a slice of New York style pizza!
+From there we made our way down to Midtown and ended the night in a local joint with inexpensive drinks, then a slice of New York style pizza!

 Although we had most of the day in the city, it was travel day so we did a little bit of local shopping before heading to the airport.